HerveAbdi/data4PCCAR/README.md

 ### alcoholInEurope

-The average cunsumption of 4 types of alcoholic beverages in 22 European countries and neighboring countries.
+The average consumption of 4 types of alcoholic beverages in 22 European countries and neighboring countries.
 To be used to illustrate the use of CA and Hellinger analysis.

 ### colorsOfMusic

 12 children and 10 adults picked up the color that best describes each of 9 pieces of music.
-To be used to illustrate CA and Partial Triadic CA ( a variant of CA, a.k.a.
+To be used to illustrate CA and Partial Triadic CA (a variant of CA, a.k.a.
 PTCA).

 ### colorsOfVowels